 We begin our guide by briefly discussing the steps necessary to create custom cable assemblies.
 At the heart of each high-capacity cable is the conductor.
 In order to make the metallic components that become the conductors, molten metal is pulled into extremely thin lengths of wire.
 This process takes a lump of metal in strands or organized wires that can then be shaped to form conductive cable components.

-Getting to the Heart: Conductors and Standing
+Getting to the Heart: Conductors and Stranding

 Depending on the intended application of the cable assembly, the conductor size can be customized to suit the transfer and power requirements.
 Also, this stage of production is where we would add stranding if it is a part of the design for the cable.
 As stranded conductors can help the sustainability of data transfer, this is an important step in the design of each cable.